hneemann/Digital/README.md

 ## Documentation ##

-The [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English, German, Spanish and Portuguese.
+The [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English, German, Spanish, Portuguese and Chinese.
 It is still very incomplete but it contains a chapter "First Steps" which explains the basic usage of Digital.
 The documentation also contains a list of available 74xx chips and a list of available keyboard shortcuts.

 ## Translations ##

-So far Digital is available in English, German, Spanish and Portuguese.
-If someone wants to add a new translation, please let me [know](mailto:digital-simulator@web.de).
+So far Digital is available in English, German, Spanish, Portuguese and Chinese.
+If someone wants to add a
+new translation, please let me [know](mailto:digital-simulator@web.de).
 I can provide you with a special file for translation.
 This file is much easier to translate than the [files](https://github.com/hneemann/Digital/blob/master/src/main/resources/lang)